 Top 10 Ways to Enjoy the Water

-- Paddle your canoe along the Kettle & Granby Rivers‘ gentle rapids from cool forests to open ranges
+- Paddle your canoe along the Kettle & Granby Rivers.
+Enjoy an adventure that ranges from gentle rapids to cool forests to open ranges

 - Rent a pontoon boat for the weekend.
 Cruise Christina Lake in style

 - Try to beat the record for fishing Gerrard trout.
 A whopping 23.6 kg (52 lbs) is the largest ever landed at Jewel Lake

 - Ride your sea-doo from beach to beach to beach at Christina Lake

 - Teach your children how to fish at Jewel Lake

 - Compete for the big one.
 Enter Christina Lake’s annual fishing derby in May

 - Drill a hole in the ice on Williamson, Wilgress, Xenia or Jewel Lake.
 Angling is a four-season sport around here!

 - On Christina Lake, paddle north of Texas Point.
 You can spot ancient pictographs from the water

 - Begin a family tradition.
 Teach your children how to fish in the calm waters of Jewel Lake

 - Join in one of the largest fly fishing drifts in BC.
 Take part in the annual Kettle and River fishing drift, the second weekend of July